Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 International case studies

-There are more than just a few high profile Transfer Pricing case studies underscoring the importance of getting your TP documentation in order.
+There are more than just a few high-profile Transfer Pricing case studies underscoring the importance of getting your Transfer Pricing documentation in order.
 While these scenarios may not apply to you directly, it’s important to be aware of the potential complexities and consequences of getting your Transfer Pricing wrong.

 One famous case – so infamous in fact that it has become synonymous with corporate tax evasion – is the Double Irish with a Dutch Sandwich.